LinkedInLearning/build-deploy-web-app-modern-tooling-2887234/README.md

 ![course-name-alt-text][lil-thumbnail-url]

-JavaScript is the most popular programming language used by professional developers today according to Stackoverflow.com; It's experiencing unprecedented growth in demand to the point that even back-end developers choose JavaScript more often than not.
+JavaScript is the most popular programming language used by professional developers today according to Stackoverflow.com.
+It's experiencing unprecedented growth in demand to the point that even back-end developers choose JavaScript more often than not.

-It is without question, the default language of the internet.
-Since browsers are a necessary part of any user’s online experience, it’s easy to see why JavaScript is so significant because in order to build a web app, you must use javascript.
+It is, without question, the default language of the internet.
+Since browsers are a necessary part of any user’s online experience, it’s easy to see why JavaScript is so significant--because in order to build a web app, you must use JavaScript.

 Since it’s already installed on every web browser today, you can just jump in and start coding right there on the browser.
-It's also very easy to search for Javascript related stuffs because there is a large online community that offers support and advice and an excellent tool for beginning programmers who want to expand their skill set into other languages as well.
+It's also very easy to search for JavaScript related items because there is a large online community that offers support and advice.
+It is an excellent tool for beginning programmers who want to expand their skill set into other languages as well.

-Given the increasing number of businesses and companies being birthed every day, there is a corresponding increase in demand for developers who are familiar with Javascript programming especially on the frontend.
+Given the increasing number of businesses and companies being birthed every day, there is a corresponding increase in demand for developers who are familiar with JavaScript programming especially on the frontend.
 According to a report released by Devskiller.com, 70 percent of companies surveyed want to hire a JavaScript developer.

-This linkedIn learning course will help you to get started with your journey of becoming a world class software engineer.
-You will be able to learn HTML, CSS and build a strong vanilla Javacript foundation before advancing to use frame works and libraries provided by this language.
-In addition to that, you will also learn how to build a note app from start to finish, use version control(git and github) for your work flow and finally launch your app to go public.
+This LinkedIn Learning course will help you to get started with your journey of becoming a world-class software engineer.
+You will be able to learn HTML, CSS and build a strong vanilla JavaScript foundation before advancing to use frame works and libraries provided by this language.
+In addition to that, you will also learn how to build a note app from start to finish, use version control(Git and GitHub) for your workflow and finally launch your app to go public.

 ## Instructions
 This repository has branches for each of the videos in the course.
-You can use the branch dropdown menu in github to switch to a specific branch and take a look at the course at each stage of the video, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.
+You can use the branch dropdown menu in GitHub to switch to a specific branch and take a look at the course at each stage of the video, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches